erigontech/mdbx-go/README.md

 ## Benchmark Notice
-It's noticed that GODEBUG=cgocheck=0 significantly increase mdbx-go perfomance (but be aware of misuse, it's cgoCheckPointer disable, so of course it could be dangerous DIOR)
+It's noticed that GODEBUG=cgocheck=0 significantly increase mdbx-go perfomance (but be aware of misuse, it's cgoCheckPointer disable, so of course it could be dangerous DYOR)
 ```shell
 goos: darwin
 goarch: arm64